petrhejcl/opendatahub-bootcamp-2025-prediction/README.md

 We suggest you use analytics to find a station that is up to date and has a clean history.

+To access history of more than 100 days at a time, you must register a user on analytics, see below ('Keycloak') for more information

 # APIs
 There are two APIs you will interact with:
 - **Open Data Hub Time series API** [mobility.api.opendatahub.com](mobility.api.opendatahub.com)